Adroiti/docs-for-code-review-tools/Scalastyle/ProcedureDeclaration.md

     def foo() = { println("hello"); 5 }

-This checker raises a warning with the first line.
+This rule raises a warning with the first line.
 To fix it, use an explicit return type, or add a `=` before the body.

 ## Example configuration
 <pre>&lt;check enabled=&quot;true&quot; class=&quot;org.scalastyle.scalariform.ProcedureDeclarationChecker&quot; level=&quot;warning&quot;/&gt;</pre>